 Bob Dutton and his family have lived in Rancho Cucamonga for 35 years and he has been a small business owner for 40 years.

 His commitment to the Inland Empire began shortly after arriving in Southern California as he opened a real estate investment and management firm located in Rancho Cucamonga.
 In addition to running a small business and being a member of a number of professional organizations, Bob Dutton also made a commitment to giving back to the community, a value instilled in him by his father.
 He has served as president or board member for numerous community and civic organizations including the local Kiwanis Club, YMCA, Red Cross, the Chamber of Commerce and the Community Foundation.
-Bob also served as the coach/manager of his daughter’s fast-pitch softball team for 9 years.
-Dozens of girls from those teams received scholarships and went on to play college softball.
+Bob also served as the coach/manager of his daughter’s

 Family: Wife: Andrea

 1 Child: Kara.